tovaio/Social-Savage/README.md

-# VandyHacks2019
+# Social Savage

-Project for Vandy Hacks VI: Art Edition
+Project for Vandy Hacks VI: Art Edition (2019, Vanderbilt University).

-## How to build and run

-Open a terminal, navigate to the repository directory, and run this command:
+Won "Best use of MongoDB: Atlas" (MLH Sponsored Prize)

+Consists of an Express.js backend which serves the frontend (bundled by webpack) and acts as an API for the frontend to retrieve data.
+Images uploaded to the server are stored in Cloudinary, and user/post data are stored in a MongoDB Atlas cluster.

+## Install Dependencies

 ```
 npm install
 ```

-Then, to run the server in a development environment (meaning the webpage automatically updates with changes to components), run this command:
+## How to Build and Run

+### Development Environment

 ```
 npm run server
 ```

-To run it in production mode (not needed for the hackathon, but just in case):
+### Production Environment

 ```
 npm run build